Year 6 Class

 ‘Fantastic Beasts and Where to Find Them’ by J. K. Rowling

-Children in Year 6 receive daily Maths homework that will enable them to practise the 4 basic operations as well as apply these to reasoning questions.
+Children in Year 6 receive daily maths homework that will enable them to practise the 4 basic operations as well as apply these to reasoning questions.

 All children will receive a piece of Maths or English each week (this will take no longer than 30 minutes to complete).
 They will also receive one piece from either Science, History, Geography, Art, DT, French, Computing or PSHE (these subjects will be rotated on a weekly basis).

 Homework is handed out on a Thursday and due in the following Monday.

 Children are encouraged to read at home daily (for at least 20 minutes) and are expected to have their diaries signed by an adult at least 3 times a week.

-Your child will know which times table / mental Maths challenge they are currently working on.
+Times tables and mental maths skills are vital for your child’s progress in maths.
+These should be practised regularly.
+Your child will know which times table / mental maths challenge they are currently working on.

 Particular focus this term